ctkelley/SIAMFANLEquations.jl/README.md

 <img width = 400, src="https://user-images.githubusercontent.com/10243067/177564677-21c22513-ef0d-407e-89bc-52f45bd64fdd.png">

 This is version 0.9.
-There is very little left for the book.
-I will get one last chance from the copyeditors for last-minute stuff.
+I have finished the second round of proofs and the book is headed to the printer.
+The writing is done.

 After this, v1.0 will be the end.
+I have a few tweaks for the repo and will continue to add to the internal documentation.

 This is the package with the solvers and test problems for